CO2 transport and storage: This is how we do it

 CO2 Storage Areas

-We follow a stepping stone strategy, transporting our first CO2 cargo to a depleted natural gas field in the Southern North Sea while preparing to expand to other sectors of the North Sea as soon as these become available.
-By the early 2030's we plan to build a network of customers and storage locations that will allow us to transport CO2 from almost anywhere in Western Europe to the nearest storage location or port-based user.
+We follow a stepping stone strategy, transporting our first CO2 cargo to a depleted natural gas field in the Southern North Sea, while preparing to expand to other sectors of the North Sea as soon as storage locations become available there.
+By the mid 2030's we plan to build a network of customers and storage locations that will allow us to transport CO2 from almost anywhere in Western Europe to the nearest storage location or port-based user.

 HEADQUARTERS